Bowling Green, Kentucky: Air transport

 The city is served by Bowling Green–Warren County Regional Airport.

 Buses

 Community Action of Southern Kentucky operates GO bg Transit, which provides public transportation within Bowling Green.
+Western Kentucky University operates transit around campus, branded as Topper Transit.

 Bowling Green was served for many years by intercity bus carriers, primarily Greyhound.
-But with the onset of the COVID-19 pandemic, Greyhound downgraded their existing station to an unmanned stop, and then eliminated the stop entirely in May 2020.
+But with the onset of the COVID-19 pandemic, Greyhound downgraded their existing station to an unstaffed stop, and then eliminated the stop entirely in May 2020.
 The end of Greyhound service marked the first time the city has been without some form of public intercity transportation since 1858, when the Louisville and Nashville Railroad first reached the city.